The IRS may cover up to $5,000 of accessibility upgrades — including a website rebuild.

 *Educational information only — not tax advice.

-*Educational info only — not tax advice.
+*Educational information only — not tax advice.
+Your CPA confirms eligibility + qualified expenditures.